mozman/ezdxf/docs/source/options.rst

 .. attribute:: loaded_config_files

-    Returns the loaded config files as tuple for :class:`Path` objects.
+    Read only property of loaded config files as tuple for :class:`Path` objects.

 Core Options